 - a.
 Annual dues are as established by the Board of Directors.
-(CC&Rs 6-d-iii) The annual dues cover the period 1/01 through 12/31 each year and are due and payable on, or before, January 1st of each year. - b.
-If not received by March 1st, a late fee equal to 10% of the annual dues will be assessed. - c.
-Note: annual HOA dues are known as a "Regular Assessment" in the Arizona Planned Community statutes, and in the CCRA By-Laws.
+(CC&Rs 6-d-iii) The annual dues cover the period 1/01 through 12/31 each year and are due and payable on January 1st of each year. - b.
+If the annual dues remittance is not received by March 1st, a late fee equal to 10% of the annual dues may be assessed. - c.
+Note: "Annual dues" are also known as the "Regular Assessment" in both the Arizona Planned Community statutes and the By-Laws of the Casita Colony Recreation Association.